Use Your Expertise to Advocate for Children's Health in California!

 - Host local town galls, get-togethers, or in-person events

-- Use personalized email listserv for the region (via google groups and/or constant contact)
+- Use personalized email listserv for the region

 - Communicate through Slack, Facebook Groups, GroupMe, or WhatsApp